The3File/swallow/README.md

 * `xdg-utils` (*not needed if* `$SWALLOW_APPLICATIONS` *is set*)

 ## notes
-i wrote this for my self, because i wanted to be able to add features as i saw fit, and i ended up completely rewriting the script.\
+i did this for my self, because i wanted to be able to add features as i saw fit, and i ended up completely rewriting the script.\
 [@JopStro](https://github.com/JopStro) did most of the hard work though, so thank him if you like it.